Chicken French Recipe: A Flavorful Dish with Rochester Roots and Modern Appeal

 The History of Chicken French

-Chicken French has deep roots in Rochester’s culinary heritage.
-The dish’s exact origins are unclear, but it is believed to have been influenced by the French immigrants who settled in the region during the 19th century.
-These immigrants brought their culinary traditions and adapted them to the local ingredients available in upstate New York.
-Over time, the dish evolved into what is now known as Chicken French, reflecting a fusion of French techniques with local flavors.
+Chicken French has deep roots in Rochester’s culinary history.
+The dish is believed to have been inspired by French immigrants who settled in upstate New York in the late 19th century.
+These immigrants brought their culinary traditions, adapting them to local ingredients and American tastes.
+Over time, the dish evolved into what we now know as Chicken French—a unique fusion of French techniques and regional flavors.

 Chicken French